Empath (character): Powers and abilities

-Manuel de la Rocha can telepathically sense the emotional states, desires, and moods of those around him.
+Empath is a mutant with the ability to telepathically sense the emotional states, desires, and moods of those around him.
 He can psionically manipulate and alter these emotions into any state he chooses, such as love, hate, or fear.
-He is able to influence large groups of people simultaneously, with his control ranging from subtle emotional manipulation to the total negation of feeling, reducing individuals to a zombie-like state in which they can be commanded with ease.
+Empath can influence large groups of people simultaneously, with his control ranging from subtle emotional manipulation to the total negation of feeling, reducing individuals to a zombie-like state in which they can be commanded with ease.

 Other versions

-Age of Apocalypse

 An alternate version of Manuel de la Rocha appears in the Age of Apocalypse storyline.
-Empath is held hostage by Mikhail Rasputin, who attaches the young mutant to a computer system in order to amplify his empathic abilities and control the human population of Eurasia.
-This causes Empath incredible agony, and when his handler, Keeper Murdock (the Age of Apocalypse's version of Daredevil), accidentally touches him, Murdock realizes the pain the young man is in and ends his life.
+Empath is held hostage by Mikhail Rasputin and exploited to control the population of Eurasia, causing him Empath immense pain.
+After accidentally touching him, Keeper Murdock realizes the pain Manuel is in and kills him.